lossanna/RestoreNet/data/raw/README_rawdata.md

 	+ `NeedsItsDuplicate` = `Yes`: more than one species mentioned in a single code, so the same code has multiple lines with different species.
 	+ `DuplicateNum` = `1`, `2`, `3`, etc.: row number for duplicate rows when more than one species is mentioned in a single code.
 Marked `0` when `NeedsItsDuplicate` = `No`.
 	+ `LocationDependence` = `dependent`: Site needs to be added to code to make `Code` column.
 Unknowns are location-dependent.
 - Unknowns that are also duplicates are technically site-specific, but the `CodeOriginal` is usually long and descriptive and never used at another site, so the `CodeOriginal` is already location-independent just by being unique.
+Thus, what must be addressed is the fact they are duplicates.

 `01b_edited-species7_location-independent-final-fix.xlsx`
 - Final fixes to  location-independent species list.
 All that was changed was the `Code` of a couple of species (ELEL5 and SPAM2) because they had wrong numbers for some reason.